dart-lang/site-www/src/tools/pub/dependencies.md

 If it's an unknown identifier, the dependency is always considered unsatisfied.

-In order to publish a package with an `sdk` dependency, it must have a Dart SDK constraint whose minimum version is at least 1.19.0 which ensures that older versions of pub won't accidentally install packages that need SDK dependencies.
+A package with an `sdk` dependency must have a Dart SDK constraint with a minimum version of at least 1.19.0.
+This constraint ensures that older versions of pub won't install packages that have `sdk` dependencies.

 ### Hosted packages

-A *hosted* package is one that can be downloaded from pub.dartlang.org (or another HTTP server that speaks the same API).
-Most of your dependencies will be of this form, as shown in the following example:
+A *hosted* package is one that can be downloaded from pub.dartlang.org or another HTTP server that speaks the same API.
+Most dependencies are hosted and are declared like this:

 {% prettify yaml %}
 dependencies: